By JUSTINE HAARBERG

 With all of the giving, don’t forget about taking care of yourself.
 Let yourself take breaks every once in a while to enjoy a cup of hot chocolate or tea.
 You are only one person and you are not required to please everybody.
 Plus, it’s beneficial for everyone if you are less stressed.

 The holiday season is full of spending time with family and friends.
 It’s important to not lose sight of what is a top priority in your life.
-Remember that you are only one person and you are not expected to please everybody.
-But by keeping these tips in mind, you can have the most enjoyable holiday season.
+By keeping these tips in mind, you can have the most enjoyable holiday season.